 Print out this document.
 Read each requirement carefully and place your initials to the left of the number.
 By placing your initials here, you are indicating that you meet the requirement.
 After you have met all the requirements here, sign your name and print it legibly below the signature.
 Date the document.
 You will need to attach this to the package you submit.

-Please visit the POST website to view additional information about Peace officer selection process.
+Please visit the POST website to view additional information about the Peace officer selection process.

 Contact Financial Aid if you desire, make sure you have filed your FAFSA first.
 Your FAFSA must be filed for the correct academic year in which your class takes place.